openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/onnx_specific/Convert_Mask_RCNN.md

 Be aware that the height and width specified with the *`input_shape`* command line parameter could be different.
 For more information about supported input image dimensions and required pre- and post-processing steps, refer to the [documentation](https://github.com/onnx/models/tree/master/vision/object_detection_segmentation/mask-rcnn).

-3. Interpret the outputs.
-The generated IR file has several outputs:
+3. Interpret the outputs of the generated IR file: masks, class indices, probabilities and box coordinates.
    * masks.
    * class indices.
    * probabilities.